-Because independent expenditures are a special type of expenditure, the test of a properly tailored definition of speech that can trigger coordination limits is similar to our analysis of "expenditure" definitions on page XX.
+Because independent expenditures are a special type of expenditure, the test of a properly tailored definition of speech that can trigger coordination limits is similar to our analysis of "expenditure" definitions on page 46.
 The Index places these state definitions into four categories, which go from most speech-friendly to least as follows:

-- Buckley's "express advocacy" test, which allows for the most independent speech and provides the easiest guidelines to follow. - The Supreme Court's "functional equivalent of express advocacy" test.
-This standard regulates more speech than express advocacy, but still provides some speech protection. - Broader definitions of covered speech than those listed above that only sweep up such speech close in time to an election.
+- Buckley's "express advocacy" test,170 which allows for the most independent speech and provides the easiest guidelines to follow. - The Supreme Court's "functional equivalent of express advocacy" test.171 This standard regulates more speech than express advocacy, but still provides some speech protection. - Broader definitions of covered speech than those listed above that only sweep up such speech close in time to an election.
 Since speech about candidates is most important in election season, however, most independent speech is still at risk. - Broader definitions not tied to any timeframe, which severely limit independent speakers.
 In such cases, any speech about candidates could run afoul of coordination rules.

 Kansas' law follows a clear "express advocacy" standard.
-It defines "independent expenditure" as one "made without the cooperation or consent of the candidate or agent of such candidate intended to be benefited and which expressly advocates the election or defeat of a clearly identified candidate."
+It defines "independent expenditure" as one "made without the cooperation or consent of the candidate or agent of such candidate intended to be benefited and which expressly advocates the election or defeat of a clearly identified candidate."172 the following forms of communication to support or oppose a candidate or ballot issue: (i) a paid advertisement broadcast over radio, television, cable, or satellite; (ii) paid placement of content on the internet or other electronic communication network; (iii) a paid advertisement published in a newspaper or periodical or on a billboard; (iv) a mailing; or (v) printed materials.174

 Montana uses the "functional equivalent" test, as is seen by following a trail of definitions.
-An independent expenditure is defined in reference to an "election communication" that is not coordinated with a candidate or ballot issue committee.
-An "election communication" is defined as:
+An independent expenditure is defined in reference to an "election communication" that is not coordinated with a candidate or ballot issue committee.173 An "election communication" is defined as: